James Tyrrell: Career

 He returned to England in 1486 and was pardoned by King Henry VII on 16 June, and was pardoned again on 16 July.
 Sir Clements Markham considers that it was between these dates that the murder of the princes took place – although Sir Clements has frequently been criticised for his lack of scholarly rigour and accuracy.
 Henry VII reappointed him governor of Guînes (in the English possession of Calais) in 1486.
-Tyrrell had previously been granted the Lieutenancy of Guines on 22 January 1485 by Richard III (vellum document and Great Seal now owned by Richard III Society in UK).
+Tyrrell had previously been granted the Lieutenancy of Guines on 22 January 1485 by Richard III.
 However, in 1501, Tyrrell lent his support to Edmund de la Pole, 3rd Duke of Suffolk, now the leading Yorkist claimant to the English throne, who was in voluntary exile.
 In the spring of 1501 Henry VII sent Thomas Lovell to Guînes to arrest Tyrrell and others, including Tyrrell's son, Thomas.

 Tyrrell was charged with treason, was tried and convicted at the Guildhall in London on 2 May 1502 and executed four days later, on 6 May, together with one of his accomplices in aiding Suffolk, Sir John Wyndham.
 Tyrrell was buried at the church of the Austin Friars, London.
 He was attainted on 25 January 1504; however the attainder was reversed three years later, on 19 April 1507.

 Princes in the Tower

-Some years after Tyrrell's execution, Sir Thomas More claimed in his "History of King Richard III" that during his examination Tyrrell confessed to the murders of King Edward V of England and his brother Richard of Shrewsbury, Duke of York.
-According to More, he also implicated John Dighton as a perpetrator, and Dighton when questioned corroborated Tyrrell's account.
-But he was unable to say where the bodies were, claiming that they had been moved.
-The original document of Tyrrell's alleged confession was never produced.
+Sir Thomas More, in his History of King Richard III (written between 1512 and 1519) claimed that Tyrrell confessed to the murders of King Edward V of England and his brother Richard of Shrewsbury, Duke of York.
+According to More, he also implicated a John Dighton as a perpetrator, and Dighton, when questioned, corroborated Tyrrell's account, but neither were unable to say where the bodies were, claiming that they had been moved.
+The original document of Tyrrell's confession, if it ever existed, was never produced.
 However, other contemporary accounts, notably that of Polydore Vergil, make no mention of the confession.
 Additionally, if the confession was ever made, it was likely gathered during or after torture.

 Elizabethan chronicles developed More's narrative of Tyrrell and the Princes in the Tower.
-Richard III gave James Tyrrell and Sir Thomas Tyrell (of "brethren of blood") the keys to the Tower.
+According to Richard Grafton's A Chronicle at Large (1568–69), Richard III gave James Tyrrell and Sir Thomas Tyrell (who were "brethren of blood") the keys to the Tower.
 James Tyrell "devised that they should be murthered in their beds", and appointed Miles Forrest and John Dighton to smother them.
 Tyrell, according to the chronicles, supervised the burials "at the stayre foote, metely deepe in the ground under a great heape of stones".
 Tyrell reported the burial to Richard III, who ordered that they be buried secretly in another place.
 Forrest "miserably rotted away" at St. Martin's Le Grand and Dighton lived in "great misery" at Calais.